Nkcemeka/AudioClassification/README.md

 # Audio Classification with Pytorch
 Having explored classification with image datasets in many ways, I decided to play around with the Urban8K sound dataset.
-This short project helped me go over a rough overview of some basic audio concepts about sampling, mel spectrograms and certain torchaudio transforms...etc
+This short project helped me go over a rough overview of some basic audio concepts about sampling, mel spectrograms and certain torchaudio transforms..

 ## Directory Structure
 ---